MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 Now you'll choose a base template to take your Simple Photo gallery application multi-platform.

 The Uno Platform App template comes with two preset options that allow you to quickly get started with either a **Blank** solution or the **Default** configuration which includes references to the Uno.Material and Uno.Toolkit libraries.
-The Default configuration also includes Uno.Extensions which is used for dependency injection, configuration, navigation, and logging, and it uses MVUX in place of MVVM, making it a great starting point for rapidly building real-world applications.
+The Default configuration also includes Uno.Extensions which is used for dependency injection, configuration, navigation, and logging.
+In addition, it uses MVUX in place of MVVM, making it a great starting point for rapidly building real-world applications.

 :::image type="content" source="../images/uno/uno-vsix-new-project-options.png" alt-text="Uno solution template for project startup type":::